 - Clean only the surrounding skin

-- Rinse with a cup
+- Rinse with a small amount of warm water

 - Pat dry, don’t rub